-Covered service providers must certify that, as of January 1, 2019 and until December 31, 2019, the entity has established operating procedures that are adequate to ensure compliance with the CVAA recordkeeping rules and that it has kept records accordingly.
+As you may recall, covered service providers must certify that, as of January 1, 2020 and until December 31, 2020, the entity has established operating procedures that are adequate to ensure compliance with the CVAA recordkeeping rules and that it has kept records accordingly.
 The certificate must be supported by an affidavit or declaration under penalty of perjury, signed and dated by an authorized officer of the company with personal knowledge of the representations provided in the company’s certification, verifying the truth and accuracy of the information therein.
 This filing must also include the current contact information for consumers’ reference and a current U.S. agent for service contact information.
-Once complete, the filing must be submitted in the RCCCI Registry no later than April 1, 2020.
+Once complete, the filing must be submitted in the RCCCI Registry no later than April 1, 2021.

 - Consider performance objectives and accessibility issues early in the browser design stage;

 - Identify barriers to browser accessibility and usability as part of their evaluation when considering accessibility performance objectives;